 Having lost all sensitivity, they have given themselves over to sensuality so as to indulge in every kind of impurity, and are full of greed.
 (Ephesians 4:19)

 The world’s “freedom” is the freedom to be miserable.

 An infant may be tempted to enjoy the “freedom” of drinking from a bottle of bleach or running into a crowded street, but this freedom would bring death.
 Likewise, “freedom” from God may look attractive, but the end result is unhappiness and, ultimately, an eternity in hell.

 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit will reap eternal life.
 (Galatians 6:7-8)

 For the wages of sin is death… (Romans 6:23)

-Don’t you know that when you offer yourselves to someone to obey him as slaves, you are slaves to the one whom you obey—whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?
+Don’t you know that when you offer yourselves to someone as obedient slaves, you are slaves of the one you obey – whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?
 (Romans 6:16)

 True freedom comes from abandoning your life to God